 As is generally the case for all investments, the potential of leveraging for greater rewards brings with it added risk.
 As the name implies, leveraged bond funds attempt to increase their returns by using borrowed money or derivatives to multiply investment returns.

 For example, a three-times leveraged bond fund with $100M in assets from its investors may borrow another $200M against shareholder capital.
 The fund managers use those borrowed funds to purchase more bonds on behalf of its investors to triple their gains.
 However, this also has the potential to triple their losses.

 Before buying a leveraged bond product, assess your risk tolerance to see if you could withstand the amount of volatility leveraged funds have.

-For another example, consider if U.S. Treasuries return is 1%, a three-times (or 3x) leveraged Treasury fund returns 3%.
-Similarly, a 3% drop in bond value in a 3X leveraged bond fund produces a 9% loss.
+Additionally, consider if a Treasury Note's return was 1%—a three-times (3x) leveraged Treasury fund would return 3%.
+Similarly, a 3% drop in bond value in a 3x leveraged bond fund would produce a 9% loss.

-As an example of the inherent risk and volatility of leveraging, consider the action in the ProShares Ultra 20+ Year Treasury ETF (ticker: UBT) in the autumn of 2011.
+The inherent risk and volatility of leveraging can be demonstrated by considering the action in the ProShares Ultra 20+ Year Treasury ETF (UBT) in the autumn of 2011.

 Inverse Bond Funds

 Leveraged bond funds aren’t the only leveraged option for fixed-income investors.
 There are also inverse bond exchange-traded products (ETPs) that bet against the market.